-On July 25, 2017, the Compensation Committee met to consider the cash and equity-based compensation to be paid to non-employee directors.
+On July 24, 2018, the Compensation Committee met to consider the cash and equity-based compensation to be paid to non-employee directors.
 The Compensation Committee reviewed competitive market data prepared by Frederic W. Cook & Co., Inc. ("FW Cook"), its independent compensation consultant, for the same peer group it used to benchmark executive compensation, as well as compensation practices for boards of other companies.
 For information about the peer group, see "Executive Compensation- Compensation Discussion and Analysis."
 The Compensation Committee sets director compensation levels at or near the market median relative to directors at companies in the peer group in order to ensure directors are paid competitively for their time commitment and responsibilities.
 Providing a competitive compensation package is important because it enables us to attract and retain highly qualified directors who are critical to our long-term success.
-Following the July 2017 review, including consideration of the recommendations made by FW Cook, the Compensation Committee determined that it was in the best interests of Verisign and its stockholders to make no changes to the amount of the directors' annual cash retainer fees or to the annual equity award grant to each director of \$250,000 (made solely in the form of restricted stock units ("RSUs")).
-Historically, new directors are granted an equity award equal to the pro rata amount of such annual equity award, the amount of which is determined based on the date of such new directors's appointment or election to the Board.
+Following the July 2018 review, including consideration of the recommendations made by FW Cook, the Compensation Committee determined that it was in the best interests of Verisign and its stockholders to make no changes to the amount of the directors' annual cash retainer fees (as described in the table below) or to the annual equity award grant to each director of \$250,000 (made solely in the form of restricted stock units ("RSUs"), which vest immediately upon grant).
+Historically, new directors are granted an equity award equal to the pro rata amount of such annual equity award, the amount of which is determined based on the date of such new director's appointment or election to the Board.
 Directors are subject to the Company's Stock Retention Policy as described in "Executive Compensation-Compensation Discussion and Analysis."

-Directors received annual cash retainer fees for fiscal 2017 as follows:
+Directors received annual cash retainer fees for 2018 as follows: